 - Rollback the PR (or individual commit of the PR).
 The rollback PR should be green except in rare cases.

-- Create a JIRA issue that contains the following information:
+- Create a GitHub issue that contains the following information:

 - the reason for the rollback

-- a link to the test failure’s JIRA issue
+- a link to the test failure’s GitHub issue

 - triage information